Nuckinfutz/MM-random-video-player/README.md

 called 'videos'

-Videos should be numbered sequentialy starting with 1.

-Ex 1.m4v 2.m4v etc. You can have as many videos as you want provided they are numbered correctly.
-You can also use most common video formats.
+Videos can be any type or length as long as they can be played with the omxplar built into raspbian.
+You can have as many videos as you want.

 Also provided is a sample config.js file called config.js.showvideo